On Clarity in Financial Analysis

 What narrative does – and does not – do in financial analysis

 Narrative explanation is often treated as a single capability: telling the story.
-In practice, narrative plays several distinct roles in financial analysis.
-Confusion arises when these roles are blurred, or when narrative is asked to perform analytical work that structure has not done.
+In practice, narrative is used in several distinct ways in financial analysis – and problems arise when these uses are blurred, or when narrative is asked to do work that structure has not done.

 When structural analysis is clear – drivers isolated, relationships explicit, assumptions visible – narrative no longer needs to carry causality.
-Instead, it serves as an interface between analytical reasoning and business understanding.
-That interface performs four legitimate functions.
+Instead, it acts as an interface between analytical reasoning and business understanding.

-These narrative roles are not equivalent, and they are not interchangeable.
-Naming and grounding translate analysis into domain language.
-Hypothesising opens paths for further investigation.
+These roles are not interchangeable.
+Naming and grounding help translate analysis into business language.
+Hypothesising opens investigation.
 Justifying closes decisions.
-Clarity depends on keeping these functions distinct – and on ensuring that none of them replaces structural reasoning.
+Clarity depends on keeping these functions distinct – and on ensuring that none of them substitutes for structural reasoning.

 Narrative connects analysis to action – it does not create analysis.